edge-js/edgejs.dev/content/docs/introduction.md

 - **VSCode** - [Community contribution](https://marketplace.visualstudio.com/items?itemName=luongnd.edge).
 Haven't been updated in a long time and can be further improved.
 - **Vim** - We need contributors to help us highlight Edge on Vim.
 - **WebStorm** - Need contributors.
 The JetBrains issues tracker has an [open issue](https://youtrack.jetbrains.com/issue/WEB-41625/AdonisJS-.edge-template-engine-support) requesting a syntax highlighter.

+Do let us know by [opening an issue on Github](https://github.com/edge-js/edge/issues/new?title=Creating%20a%20syntax%20highlighter%20for%20%3Ccode%20editor%3E) if you decide to build an extension for a code editor.
+You can learn more about the Edge syntax by reading the [syntax specification](./syntax_specification.md) guide.

 ## Sponsors